 B.4.4.
-Data Rights (data_rights)
+Data Rights (data rights)

-This parameter allows mentioning the availability of a data set Possible values are: PUBLIC, PROTECTED, PROPRIETARY as stated in the Spectrum Data Model.
+This parameter allows mentioning the availability of a dataset.
+Possible values are: public, secure, or proprietary as stated in the VODataService recommendation (Plante & al., 2010).

 B.4.5.
 Release Date (obs_release_date)

 This is a new attribute added to the original class inherited from the Curation class in SpectrumDM.